Han1s/Coding-Notes/FrontEnd masters/Next.js Fundamentals/Next.js Fundamentals.md

 - Push all the data as much down as possible
 	- 'use cache' when the data are static
 	- use suspense when the data are dynamic
+- just replace api calls with **server action**

+## Caching and API Routes
+- only for dynamic pages basically
+- `suspense` is for getting down a to a component that is fetching
+- `use cache` is getting down to the function that is fetching]
+- revalidate only happens on server actions